allen050883/EFK/README.md

-# fluentd
+# EFK
-Test Fluentd with python api
+Elasticsearch, Fluentd and Kibana